codex-academy/database-intro/steps/add_csv_data_to_db.md

 Loop through all the Sales records and find the corresponding Product Id for each Sale record.
 Then use a bulk insert to populate Sales to the database.

-Use a similar approach than you used for populating Products to the database.
+Use a similar approach that you used for populating Products to the database.